top of page

 Tools such as Google Trends and Twitter Trends provide real-time insights into trending discussions.
 Meanwhile, BuzzSumo and AnswerThePublic help uncover content ideas and commonly searched queries.

-7. Influencer and Advocate Identification
+7. Influencer and advocate identification

 Not every voice online carries the same impact.
 Some individuals influence conversations and shape opinions more than others.